MicrosoftDocs/windows-iotcore-docs/windows-iotcore/connect-your-device/SSH.md

 ## Using PuTTY

-### Download a SSH client
+### Download an SSH client
-In order to connect to your device using SSH, you'll first need to download a SSH client, such as [PuTTY](http://the.earth.li/~sgtatham/putty/latest/x86/putty.exe).
+In order to connect to your device using SSH, you'll first need to download an SSH client, such as [PuTTY](http://the.earth.li/~sgtatham/putty/latest/x86/putty.exe).

 ### Connect to your device
 * In order to connect to your device, you need to first get the IP address of the device.
 After booting your Windows IoT Core device, an IP address will be shown on the screen attached to the device: